Benike1/oviApp/README.md

 Oviapp doksi.
-This app is for kindewrgarden teachers.
+This app is for kindergarden teachers.